dalibo/emaj/docs/en/mainFunctions.rst

 The E-Maj rollback takes into account the existing triggers and foreign keys on the concerned tables.
 More details :doc:`here<rollbackDetails>`.

-When the volume of updates to cancel is high and the rollback operation is therefore long, it is possible to monitor the operation using the :ref:`emaj_rollback_activity() <emaj_rollback_activity>` function or the :doc:`emajRollbackMonitor.php <rollbackMonitorClient>` client.
+When the volume of updates to cancel is high and the rollback operation is therefore long, it is possible to monitor the operation using the :ref:`emaj_rollback_activity() <emaj_rollback_activity>` function or the :doc:`emajRollbackMonitor <rollbackMonitorClient>` client.

 When the rollback operation is completed, the following are deleted: